 Although the tango legend was killed in a plane crash in 1935 his spirit lives on in Almagro.
 There are various milongas (tango halls) in the area and the Fundación Casa de Tango, a tango house on Guardia Vieja street was founded in 1967.
 The foundation promotes the role of tango in porteño life, and offers shows, classes and seminars.

-Arts in Almagro
+Live Tango in Almagro

 Almagro has long been bursting with creative types, aristocratic literari and political activists.